 Other plastics made from fossil fuels decompose at various rates, although none of them fully break down in the span of an average human lifetime.

 Seeking out eco-friendly packaging that genuinely delivers sustainability when making buying decisions is undoubtedly part of the solution.
-And of course the more of us that champion the benefits of a circular economy, seeking out the best eco friendly alternative, whereby materials are reused and recycled, can only promote the requirement for change.
+And of course, the more of us who champion the benefits of a circular economy, seeking out the best eco-friendly alternative, whereby materials are reused and recycled, can only promote the requirement for change.

 Printing “eco-friendly” or “biodegradable” on the side of a container is much cheaper and easier than actually utilizing eco materials that can be recycled or composted.
 Greenwashing is a thing when it comes to environmentally friendly packaging.

 Fortunately, you’ll now find more organizations putting in the effort to source green packaging solutions.
 And more consumers choosing to shop for eco-friendly products complete with eco-friendly packaging.
 The more consumers demand sustainable packaging, the more eco-friendly options will become mainstream and accepted as standard practice.

 Do you know what chemical compounds suppliers used to manufacture the items that end up on your doorstep?
 You may have heard that they use many toxic chemicals in the packaging used to transport our groceries: BPA, phthalates, PFCs, perchlorate, and so forth.